 From an insurance standpoint it’s usually against public policy to insure for criminal acts.
 However, some Directors & Officers Insurance Policies will allow coverage for defense costs for criminal allegations against individual directors and officers in certain circumstances.
 But usually there is a payback provision for those legal fees if the director or officer is found guilty or pleads No Contest.

-If you would like to discuss this further with us, feel free to give us a call or drop us a line here.
+If you would like to discuss this further with us, contact us here.

 In business and in life, sometimes you just can't see it coming.
 That's why there's Rue Insurance.
 Not just insurance brokers: we are your insurance advisors.
 We've been helping our clients portect their assets and improve their bottom lines for nearly 100 years.
 Be Ready With Rue is our commitment to help you identify risks and customize a strategy to reduce or eliminate your potential costs.
 Don't let a disaster ruin you financially, Be Ready With Rue.